remiteeple/your-first-minute-on-a-server/README.md

 sudo ufw default deny incoming
 ```

-The first policy to set is to allow SSH access, otherwise you may inadvertently lock yourself out of the system.
+The first policy to set is to allow SSH access, otherwise, you may inadvertently lock yourself out of the system.
 (Physical logins would still work.)

 ```bash
 sudo ufw limit in ssh # Ideally setup more script policies to limit who can connect via SSH
 ```

-> **NOTE**: "limit in" limits the amount of inbound connections that are allowed.
+> **NOTE**: "limit in" limits the number of inbound connections that are allowed.
 Alternatively "allow" can be used if lots of SSH connections are expected.

 Once the initial policies have been put in place, you can start `UFW`